 8 - Never assume that your legislators know what's best for you; they don't.
 Always communicate your positions with them.
 They are your employees.

 Other Options: These organizations also support Term Limits.
-Please consider signing their Term Limits petitions as well.
+Please consider signing ALL their Term Limits petitions as well.

 Convention of States Term Limits Petition